 That is why our recommendation is to use password managers, like KeePass software which can also help you create strong configurable passwords, while at the same time saving you the trouble of remembering them.

-If you are using an unsecured Wi-Fi connection refrain yourself from using your login information because your data can be intercepted by third parties.
+If you are using an unsecured WiFi connection refrain from using your login information because your data can be intercepted by third parties.
 Your instant messages, emails, login information can all be intercepted.

 Read more about What Are the Dangers of Using Unsecured WiFi?

 VPNs mask your internet protocol (IP) address so your online actions are virtually untraceable.
 Most important, VPN services establish secure and encrypted connections to provide greater privacy than even a secured Wi-Fi hotspot.

 Most companies working remotely use VPN to secure their data and protect online privacy by encryption.